 If there is a class that you absolutely need to take and it is full, check to see if that course is cross-listed under another field of study.
 Sometimes you might not be able to register under the unique number for one of the classes you need as one discipline, but you are able to under another.

 For example, the course Government 328L, titled “Introduction to Latin American Politics and Government” is cross-listed as Latin American Studies 337M.
 The class will count as either credit, it’s just a matter of getting in.
 Maybe if the Government one is full you might be able to get into the Latin American Studies one.

 Once you are in the class, it’ll be a simple matter of talking to your professor.
 They are always happy to help.

 The waitlist system for classes at UT is awesome.
 If a class is full, you may have the option of joining the list of students waiting for an open seat in the class.
 Your order is determined by how quickly you get your name on the list, and your spot in line is shown as a fraction—with the denominator showing the number of people on the waitlist.

 If you are at the top of a waitlist, you will almost certainly get into the class.
-(There is a lot of turnover in courses at UT.)
+(There is a lot of turnover in courses at UT).
 If you are passionate about taking a course, it is almost always in your best interest to sign up for a waitlist and see what happens.

 That might happen.
 It’s just a side effect of going to a school with almost 40,000 undergrads.

 But thankfully, because we go to such a large school, there are always going to be good opportunities available, regardless of how bleak the situation may seem.
 If you don’t get into that one class you wanted this semester, take it next time it comes around!
 Look for another class that might interest you.
-I guarantee there is something for you in the depths of the course schedule.
+There is something for you in the depths of the course schedule.

-And, there’s always the add-drop period.
+And remember, there’s always the add-drop period.
 Use it well.

 Happy registration, Longhorns!
-Welcome back to school and Hook’em!
+Hook’em!